VCHSRobots/VisionSystem2018/Pre-Alpha Documentation.md

 ### STYLE INFORMATION:

-Consistency is the most important part of style!
+ - Consistency is the most important part of style!
+ - `.format()` will be used for strings with more than one variable.
+Otherwise, concatenation using `+` is fine.
-Variables should be in "CamelCase" style.
+ - Variables should be in "CamelCase" style.
 [PEP 8](https://www.python.org/dev/peps/pep-0008/) will be followed for general Python programming style.
 Exceptions include:
   - Four spaces will be used for indentation.
   - Line lengths will not be limited 80 characters.